 Welcome to the 4th Workshop on Goal Reasoning at IJCAI-2016!

 Goals are a unifying structure across the variety of intelligent systems, and reasoning about goals takes many forms.
-In the most encompassing view, intelligent systems can use goal structures (or goal rewards) to manage long-term behavior, anticipate the future, select among priorities, commit to action, generate expectations, assess tradeoffs, resolve the impact of notable events, or learn from experience.
-As a result, the broad topic of goal reasoning is studied in diverse subfields of AI such as motivated systems, cognitive science, automated planning, and agent-oriented programming to name but a few.
+In the most encompassing view, intelligent systems can use goal structures (or goal rewards) to manage long-term behavior, anticipate the future, select among priorities, commit to action, generate expectations, assess tradeoffs, resolve the impact of notable events, or learn from experience and introduce it to others in the form of essays https://manyessays.com/ As a result, the broad topic of goal reasoning is studied in diverse subfields of AI such as motivated systems, cognitive science, automated planning, and agent-oriented programming to name but a few.
 This workshop aims to bring together researchers from sometimes distinct subfields to encourage cross-disciplinary discussion on goal reasoning.

 We plan a one-day workshop.
 Most of the workshop will focus on discussing contributed papers.
 We plan to host at least one invited speaker and a panel.